owl-lab/owl_guide/book/chapter/perfcmp.rst

 Linear Algebra Operations
 -------------------------------------------------

 Linear Algebra functions are usually categorised into matrix/vector products, decompositions, matrix eigenvalues, solving and inverting matrix, etc. In this section we choose to test multiplication, SVD/LU/QR decomposition, eigenvalue computation, and inversion functions for matrix.
-Since LU decomposition is not provided in Numpy, we use ``scipy.linalg.lu`` from the Scipy linear algebra library.
+Since LU decomposition is not provided in Numpy, we use ``scipy.linalg.lu`` from the Scipy linear algebra library instead.
 The results are shown as below.

 .. figure:: ../figure/perf/op_eval33.png